 Good power management can produce remarkable results

 This just scratches the surface of some of the things you need to think about to minimize average power levels in order to maximize battery life, but the results of a careful design can be amazing.
-The iBike power meter bike computer, for example, takes thousands of sensor readings and performs many thousands of complex calculations per second, yet through careful power management it can run off a single tiny CR2032 coin cell battery for many months to a year, a truly incredible feat.
+Our iBike power meter bike computer design, for example, takes thousands of sensor readings and performs many thousands of complex calculations per second, yet through careful power management it can run off a single tiny CR2032 coin cell battery for many months to a year.